Part 3 – The Reason – you are HERE

 It isn’t easy sharing the unglossy areas of my life.
 But I’m sharing mine in order to give you hope for your own life’s quirks.

 Watch how I decorate my home with no funds and give it a whirl yourself.

 Can’t see a junk object as anything beautiful?

 I’ll keep showing you what I do with normal schnormal, turning them into must haves.
 All on a dime.

 This blog isn’t about popularity or fame.
 I don’t feel a need to compete with anyone.
 I don’t even copy anyone.
-This blog is about sharing new creativity and soul searching posts, that will help inspire your own home situation, whether it be personal or DIY related.
-I just love doing it.
+This blog derived out of pure need, and became so much more… a place to share creativity that will help inspire your own home situation, whether it be personal or DIY related.

 Thanks for your interest in this story and what I do here on FJI.
 It’s my sincerest hope that by sharing what I love to do and what transpires in my life, you can attribute it to yours in some small way.